Ben Fox

 ESLint: Install & Configure

-npm i -D eslint eslint-plugin-react eslint-plugin-import
+npm i -D eslint-plugin-react eslint-plugin-import

 {